 What if your boss, your manager, or your leader had actually sat down with you and guided you through their expectations?
 What if the first time through a particular task you sat together and worked through it as a team?
 What if there was nothing left unclear and you could truly get behind what you were being told?
 I’m sure you wouldn’t feel resentful of the almighty boss throwing down orders like lightning bolts from the heavens if that was the case.

 But why?
 Here are a few reasons:

 - The clarity of expectations becomes established.
 There’s a lot less guessing work.
 Being able to establish clear expectations at work is key to building trust and having successful teams.

 - You buy in.
 When someone can lead by example, they’re proving to you why they value something.
 It’s a lot easier to get behind them compared to someone else who has never proved their knowledge, skills, or experience to you.

 - It becomes more like a peer relationship when receiving work.
 Initially, you feel like you’re shadowing someone that you can more easily relate to.
 When it comes time to take the reins, you don’t feel like you’re pulling your manager in a carriage behind you.

 As a leader, you’d be shocked if you realized just how much of an effect you have on other people.
 You don’t have to be the CEO or manage 100 teams of 100 people to have the influence either.
 The even more surprising part?
 A lot of your influence is actually not a conscious effort on your part.
 Boom.

-This truly is often overlooked.
 Once you’ve gained respect from people and you have their attention, your actions will have a big impact.
-So now instead of expecting your team members to act in accordance of what you think is ideal, why not live it out yourself?
+So now instead of expecting your team members to act in accordance with what you think is ideal, why not live it out yourself?
 They’ll automatically start making the transition, especially if you’ve clearly communicated your expectations to them.